Baggage handling system

 A baggage handling system is a type of conveyor system installed in airports that transports checked luggage from ticket counters to areas where the bags can be loaded onto airplanes.
 A baggage handling system also transports checked baggage coming from airplanes to baggage claims or to an area where the bag can be loaded onto another airplane.

 History

 The first automated baggage handling system was invented by BNP Associates in 1971, and this technology is in use in almost every major airport worldwide today.

 Process

-A bag is entered into the baggage handling system when an airline agent, or self check system, assign the luggage a tag with a unique ten digit barcode.
-Airlines are also incorporating RFID chips into the tags to track bags in real time and to reduce the number of mishandled bags.
-The baggage handling system will then scan and sort the bags by airline.
-Then a series of diverters along the conveyor belt will direct the bags into the baggage handling area.
+Bags are entered into the baggage handling system when an airline agent, or self-check system, assigns each of them a tag with a unique ten-digit barcode.
+Airlines are also now incorporating RFID chips into tags to track bags in real time and reduce the number of mishandled bags.
+The baggage handling system then scans and sorts the bags by airline, usually by means of Automatic Tag Readers (ATR).
+A series of diverters along the conveyor belt then directs the bags through the baggage handling area.

-Although the primary function of a baggage handling system is the transportation of bags, a typical system will serve other functions involved in making sure that a bag gets to the correct location in the airport.
+Although a baggage handling system's primary function is the sorting and transportation of bags, a typical system also:

-In addition to sortation, a baggage handling system may also perform the following functions: